top of page

 Connell had been handicapped through lack of sparring partners, while Haines had Tilden try him over the distance but nevertheless, Connell was in pink of condition.

-Without doubt he was surprised after the the opening rounds at the ability of his opponent, whose footwork was responsible for the majority of points in his favour.
+Without doubt he was surprised after the opening rounds at the ability of his opponent, whose footwork was responsible for the majority of points in his favour.

 Haines weight was announced 10.12, two pounds heavier than his stocky opponent and he had the advantage in height and reach.